Ohmydish.com

 Finishing the chocolate and cherry pavlova - 30 minutes

-Melt the remaining 250 grams of chocolate, it is best to do this in a bain-marie.
+melt the remaining 250 grams of chocolate, it is best to do this in a bain-marie.
 To do this, heat some water in a small pan and place a heatproof bowl over it.

-Break the chocolate into pieces, place it in the bowl and let the steam from the simmering water slowly melt the chocolate.
+break the chocolate into pieces, place it in the bowl and let the steam from the simmering water slowly melt the chocolate.
 Set aside, and let the chocolate cool slightly, but make sure it remains liquid.

-Whip the cream until it is quite firm.
+whip the cream until it is quite firm.
 Pour in the melted chocolate and stir quickly until smooth.

-Carefully remove the pavlovas from the baking parchment and place one pavlova on a large plate or platter.
+carefully remove the pavlovas from the baking parchment and place one pavlova on a large plate or platter.
 Spread ⅓ of the chocolate cream over this and sprinkle a handful of cherries over the cream.

-Place a second pavlova on top and also spread this with chocolate cream and sprinkle with cherries.
+place a second pavlova on top and also spread this with chocolate cream and sprinkle with cherries.
 Then place the third pavlova on top and spread the rest of the chocolate cream over it.

-Decorate with the chocolate shavings.
+decorate with the chocolate shavings.
 Enjoy!

-Chocolate and cherry pavlova: frequently asked questions
+Chocolate And Cherry Pavlova: frequently asked questions

 What is the difference between pavlova and meringue?